-In 2011, the Sikh Coalition launched the Sikh Advocate Academy, a rigorous advocacy training program in Washington, DC focused on building the capacity of grassroots volunteers to engage with government officials, media outlets, and community groups in the cause of promoting civil rights.
-In exchange for this training, participants are required to pursue volunteer projects in support of the Sikh Coalition’s civil rights mission in their local communities.
+In 2011, the Sikh Coalition launched the first-ever Sikh Advocate Academy, a rigorous advocacy training program in Washington, DC focused on building the capacity of grassroots volunteers to engage with government officials, media outlets, and community groups in the cause of promoting civil rights.
+Over seven years, 65 Advocates participated in this training with participants required to pursue volunteer projects in support of the Sikh Coalition’s civil rights mission in their local communities.

 - + Actions & initiatives

-Since the inception of the Sikh Advocate Academy, 55 graduates have authored over two dozen op-eds on civil rights issues; appeared on television and radio programs; collected hundreds of petitions in support of the Sikh Coalition’s Army Campaign; and secured endorsements for civil rights legislation from their elected representatives in the U.S. Congress.
-Graduates of the Sikh Advocacy Academy have even joined the Sikh Coalition as full-time staff.
+From 2011 to 2019, 65 Sikh Advocate Academy graduates authored more than two dozen op-eds on civil rights issues; appeared on television and radio programs; led grassroots legislative initiatives; attended education conferences; collected hundreds of petitions in support of the Sikh Coalition’s Army Campaign; and secured endorsements for civil rights legislation from their elected representatives in the U.S. Congress.
+Graduates of the Advocacy Academy have even joined the Sikh Coalition as full-time staff.

 "After attending the Sikh Advocate Academy, I have finally gained the proper tools to keep up the Sikh tradition of fighting against injustice.
 The week-long training has equipped me with skills that I can utilize any day to achieve social justice and mobilize communities to act on human rights issues."